List of Harry Potter translations: Invented words, proper nouns, and names

-Plot points

-In some cases, English-speaking fans have sought clues to the story's mysteries by examining the way certain parts of the books have been translated in foreign editions.
-A case in point is the identity of a character mentioned by initials only in the book Harry Potter and the Half-Blood Prince.
-The English initials R.A.B. could have belonged to several minor characters from the books, but variations on the initials in other languages gave evidence to the true identity of the mystery character: in the Dutch edition of the book R.A.B. was translated into R.A.Z., 'zwart' being Dutch for 'black'; in the Norwegian edition, R.A.B. translates to 'R.A.S.', svart being Norwegian for 'black'; and in the Finnish edition the initials were R.A.M., 'musta' being Finnish for 'black'.
-Fans took this to mean that the character was Regulus Black, the brother of Sirius Black; when Harry Potter and the Deathly Hallows was published, this was revealed to be the case.

-Similarly, the title for Harry Potter and the Order of the Phoenix did not make it obvious whether the word "Order" referred to a group of people or to a directive.
-The information that it was a group of people was then determined by viewing the title in other languages.
-The Vietnamese translation, which was originally published in instalments, originally interpreted "Order" as a directive and translated it as "Harry Potter và Mệnh lệnh Phượng hoàng"; when it became clear that "Order" referred to a group of people, the title was changed to "Harry Potter và Hội Phượng hoàng".
+Alternative title

 Rowling released an alternative title for Harry Potter and the Deathly Hallows for use by translators finding difficulty translating its meaning.
 The alternative title (in English) is Harry Potter and the Relics of Death.
 In Italy the title has been translated as Harry Potter e i doni della morte replacing "hallows" with "presents" because the word "relic" is often used in reference to the remains or personal effects of a saint.
 This variation was proposed and then approved by J.K.
 Rowling.

 Character gender

 A few characters in the series are identified with a title and last name, or with a gender-neutral name.
 In some languages—for example, those where adjectives are gendered—it was necessary for the translator to guess the character's gender.
 The Hebrew translation initially made Blaise Zabini a girl, though the character was revealed to be a boy in later books.
-To avoid this problem, Isabel Nunes, the Portuguese translator, asked Rowling about the gender of some of the characters—Zabini, Professor Sinistra, and "R.A.B."—while working on her translations.
+To avoid this problem, Isabel Nunes, one of the European Portuguese translators, asked Rowling about the gender of some of the characters—Zabini, Professor Sinistra, and "R.A.B."—while working on her translations.